4. Data Cleaning

 Summarizing over groups (or collapsing data)

-To compute summary statistics (sums, counts, means etc.) over a group, we use the group_by() and summarize() functions.
+Another way to transform individual-level data to household-level data is to compute summary statistics (sums, counts, means etc.).
+For this, we use the group_by() and summarize() functions.
 For example, to compute the household size, number of women and average age in each household.
 But before doing anything, I make sure the -99s in the age variable are treated as missing, using a simple mutate() to conver them to NA.

 long_data %>%